i-e-b/LittleReviewer/README.md

 - [x] Write a 'last source' file in local directories to show current status
 - [x] Remove 'Cleanup Review'
 - [x] Help screen

-## Bugs?

-- Is the copy always working for all selected products?